oneTRANSPORT/android-one-transport-sdk/extras/documentation/adding_sdk_to_your_app.md

 ## Configure your Gradle build file

-The oneTransport SDK for Android is currently distributed as a set of AAR libraries that you can add to your `app/libs` directory.
+The oneTRANSPORT SDK for Android is currently distributed as a set of AAR libraries that you can add to your `app/libs` directory.

 In the `build.gradle` in your app module, add these lines to allow including